Jasmin Džeko

-Jasmin Džeko (born 15 November 1958) is a retired Bosnian-Herzegovinian footballer who played as a defender for SFR Yugoslavia.
+Jasmin Džeko (born 15 November 1958) is a Bosnian retired footballer who played as a defender for SFR Yugoslavia.

 Playing career

 International

 He made his debut for Yugoslavia in a March 1983 friendly match away against Romania and has earned a total of 2 caps, scoring 1 goal.
 His second and final international was an April 1983 friendly against France.

 Managerial career

 Džeko has been managing clubs in the Austrian lower leagues.